makidoll/toxygen_wrapper/README.md

   and a version is on the 0.2.0 branch of [TokTok/py-toxcore-c](https://github.com/TokTok/py-toxcore-c)

-To our point of view, the ability of CTYPEs to follow code in the debugger is a crucial advantage.
+To our point of view, the ability of these ```ctypes``` to follow code python and C code in the debugger is a crucial advantage.

 ## Updates